Edit Blog Post

 It's impressive that all this water finds somewhere to go, without much damage.

-that there are too many homestays already.
+Mae pointed to all the construction and complained that there are too many homestays already.
 She offers a true homestay experience at her house if anyone wants to try it (her number is 01676004196).
 She can't advertise it online because she can't read or write.
 After hearing her outspokenness on the matter, I was glad that she was leading me to Zizi's homestay, which I'd read is pretty rustic, being on a local family's farm.

 Zizi's was certainly authentic, but after a night and morning of kids and dogs everywhere, and a rooster crowing at 5AM, and a very hard bed in a room with only bamboo between me and loud conversation, in the morning I headed into Ta Van, where I switched to Ecological Homestay, which stretches both words to the limit, the former only because the cottages are built on former rice paddies!
 But boy was it comfy, and the same price.